Koori Radio: Programming

 As well as its format of Indigenous and black music, the station broadcasts news, current affairs, sport and listener involvement programs.
 There are also programs by the Samoan and Māori communities.

-As of 2008 Koori Radio's flagship program is Blackchat, a daily current affairs program on weekday mornings committed to discussing news, issues and events from an Indigenous perspective.
+As of 2008 Koori Radio's flagship program was Blackchat, a current affairs program discussing news, issues and events from an Indigenous perspective which was broadcast on weekday mornings.
 Koori Radio also contributes programming to the National Indigenous Radio Service.

 Koori Radio's programming also features Koori Radio Sport, an entertainment programme that covers the latest in sport news, with a focus on Aboriginal and Torres Strait Islander players.
 Richard Baini is a regular co-host of Koori Radio Sport and is best known for his segment Richie's Rants.

 It also features Marloo's Blues, a programme of blues and roots music hosted by Marlene Cummins.

 Recognition

 The Gadigal Information Service is the subject of an interview with Lily Shearer in an episode of the 2013 TV documentary series Desperate Measures.
 It is available on SBS on Demand.